EugeneSunrise/reWASD/README.md

 - Start reWASD, all features are available!

-## Support the project financially
+## Support the project

+Put "star" on this project or if you want to help with money:

 TRX(Tron): TGztJ8FSwKNSrigESddGq6euHa9UgtkujG